1dnu11/1dnu11.github.io/content/_index.md

 # Hello, friend. ノ ︵ ┻━┻

 I’m Miguel, a Security Engineer from Portugal.
-This is my public *Zettelkasten* where I publish notes and, sometimes, full-on rants about stuff that interests me.
+This is my public [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) where I publish notes and, sometimes, full-on rants about stuff that interests me.

 Here I share thoughts and learnings about technical topics such as Security, Linux, Cloud, DevOps and many other things that come in my way.
 You can also expect some posts/writeups of challenges/CTFs.

-I don't always run on incognito mode, and you can easily find lot's of information about me around.
-But if you really want to know more about me, you can [start here](/about).
+Even though it might look like it, I don't live my life in full incognito mode.
+If you are interested to know more about me, you can simply [check here](/about).

 ---